osiris-cam/piloto/piloto.md

  Collection of binary digits or bits that the computer reads and interprets (0 and 1)
 2. **Assembly language (low level language)**:
   They are instructions, arithmetic operations such as ADD, SUB, DIV.
 Its advantages is that it has a higher encoding speed and its disadvantage is that it is not portable.
-3. **High-level language.
+3. **High-level language**.
   Designed to make people write and understand the programs easier than the previous two.
 An example of them is C, Python, Java, etc.

 ## [Sequential algorithms](https://www.sciencedirect.com/topics/computer-science/sequential-algorithm)
 That in which one action follows another successively.
 A sequence is continued from the entry and exit of the actions until the process ends.